-What is an easier way to tell your mother you love them than with a fresh bouquet of flowers?
+What is an easier way to tell your mother you love them than with fresh flower bouquets?

 Fresh cut flowers are used to mark important occasions, both celebratory and mourning alike.
 It is an easy gift that does not require much planning, as arranged bouquets are ubiquitous in supermarkets around springtime holidays.
 That also makes it a big business—a $7 billion dollar one in the US alone.
 Americans were expected to spend $2.56 billion on flowers for Mother’s Day in 2020.

-However, those fragrant bouquets stink of environmental pollution.
+However, those fragrant flower bouquets stink of environmental pollution.

 Fresh Cut Flowers Contribute to the Climate Crisis